 1921: Birthdate of Murray Handwerker, “who transformed his father’s Brooklyn hot dog business, Nathan’s Famous, into a celebrated national fast-food chain.”

-1922: In Los Angeles, CA, attorney Benjamin Lewis and pianist Pauline Kallin gave birth journal Flora Lewis, the wife of New York Times correspondent Sydney Gruson who eventually joined that same papers as foreign and diplomatic correspondent in 1972.
+1922: In Los Angeles, CA, attorney Benjamin Lewis and pianist Pauline Kallin gave birth journal Flora Lewis, the wife of New York Times correspondent Sydney Gruson who eventually joined the same papers as foreign and diplomatic correspondent in 1972.

 1923: In New York City, Polish-Jewish immigrants “Sarah and Charles Scher, the owner of a glass store” gave birth to Estelle Scher, who gained fame as Emmy-Award winning actress Estelle Getty best known to most for her role in the sitcom “Golden Girls.”